-As my son grows from a baby into a boy, I have been delving more into the world of boys in hopes that I learn the best ways to connect with my sweet son as he gets older.
+As my son grows from a baby into a boy, I have been delving more into the world of boys to learn the best ways to connect with my sweet son as he gets older.
 Since I am his only living parent, I feel that need on an even deeper level now.
-He deserves to know that his mama not only loves him but is deeply interested in who he is and what makes him tick.
+He deserves to know that his mama loves him and is deeply interested in who he is and what makes him tick.

 7 Ways to Connect with Your Son

 Boys and men often find having meaningful or intimate conversations easier while standing side-by-side.
 Face-to-face conversations tend to intimidate or threaten boys.1 If you want to connect with your son, try working side-by-side with him on a project like building a birdhouse or planting a garden.

 2. Watch a movie of his choice together.

 Watching a movie with your son is a great way to learn about what he’s interested in.
 You can also use it to discuss any concepts or conflicts brought up in the movie.
 Boys love being asked what their opinion is on matters, and by doing so, you make them feel as though their ideas matter.

 3. Play a game together to connect with your son.